Vivian Castleberry: Professional career

 Castleberry also founded the Women's Center of Dallas.
 In 1988, she chaired an international women's conference, Global Peace, an event which drew 2,000 participants from 37 states and 57 countries.

 In 1989 she was selected to participate in the Washington Press Foundation's Women in Journalism Oral History Project, one of four women's page journalists included.
 The others were Marie Anderson, Dorothy Jurney, and Marjorie Paxson.

 Personal life

 She married Curtis W. Castleberry.
 The couple are the parents of five daughters.

-Vivan Castleberry died on October 4, 2017 from complications of breast cancer.
+Vivian Castleberry died on October 4, 2017, from complications of breast cancer.